 Knowing Your Australian Slang

 When planning a trip down under, be prepared for a colorful new vernacular.
 While Aussies speak English, the dialect and accent are unique to them.
 Trying to decipher what they are saying can leave you scratching your head.
-However, now that you have a bit of Australian slang under your belt, you’re a bit more prepared.
+However, now that you have a bit of Aussie slang under your belt, you’re a bit more prepared.